Burkhard Heusinger von Waldegg

 On 21 Jan 1944 Oblt.
 Burkhard Heusinger von Waldegg took command of the U-198, a sister boat of U-177.
 He left La Pallice, France for his first patrol as Commander on 20 April 1944.
 During the patrol he again went to familiar seas south of Africa and into the waters around Madagascar (Busch & Röll, 1997).

-U-198's patrol came to an sudden end when the boat was sunk with all hands, 66 men, on 12 Aug 1944 near the Seychelles by depth charges from the British frigate HMS Findhorn and the Indian sloop HMIS Godavari (Niestlé, 1998).
+U-198's patrol came to an sudden end when the boat was sunk with all hands, 66 men, on 12 Aug 1944 in the Indian Ocean near Seychelles by depth charges from the British frigate HMS Findhorn and the Indian sloop HMIS Godavari (Niestlé, 1998).

 Busch, R. and Röll, H-J. (1999).
 German U-boat